misams/BAT/README.md

 The bolt analysis tool (BAT) is an input file based Python command line tool for multi-bolt analyses.
 It is designed primarily for the space industry (ESA), but of course it can be used for all kinds of high duty bolted joint analyses.

-Standards implemented in BAT (current status):
+Standards implemented in BAT (current status; concentric axially loaded joints only):
 - ESA PSS-03-208 Issue 1 (December 1989)
+- ECSS-E-HB-32-23A 16 April 2010

 It supports Python 3.0+ and uses pyQT5.